 - Poor build quality

-Every year, we round up the most popular irons and run them through some real-world tests.
-Check out the video for an in-depth look at the results.
+Every year, we round up the best irons and run them through some real-world tests to find the best overall.
+Check out the video for an in-depth look at each iron.

 Check Out Our Other Reviews

-Not every iron works perfectly in each situation.
+Not every steam iron works perfectly in each situation.
 What about Quilting, Travel or Commercial Use?
-That’s why we spend hours on each iron, testing it for different uses.
+That’s why we spend hours on each best rated iron, testing it for different uses.
 Check out our articles below for the top performers in each category.

 - Best Iron for Quilting and Sewing